npodonnell/litcoin/README.md

 A library for interacting with Bitcoin and Litecoin (and possibly more similar cryptocurrencies in the future)

+** WARNING: THIS LIBRARY IS UNDER CONSTRUCTION.
+DO NOT USE IT FOR COMMERCIAL PURPOSES.
+YOU MAY LOSE MONEY **

 ## Tenets

 * Abstract all the commonalities of these cryptocurrencies and parameterize functions with the name of the network in question.